electric-sql/electric/docs/examples/notes/running.md

 ### Connecting Electric to Postgres

 The Electric sync service connects to Postgres using the `DATABASE_URL` environment variable.
-Depending on your choice of write mode, Postgres may also need to connect to Electric to consume a logical replication publication.
+Depending on your [choice of write mode](../../api/service#write-to-pg-mode), Postgres may also need to connect to Electric to consume a logical replication publication.

-This is configured using the `LOGICAL_PUBLISHER_HOST` (and `LOGICAL_PUBLISHER_PORT`) environment variables:
+If so, this is configured using the `LOGICAL_PUBLISHER_HOST` (and `LOGICAL_PUBLISHER_PORT`) environment variables:

 ```
          |<--------DATABASE_URL----------|